An eye, or a pyramid. It depends onto the viewer.

 Another Idea / “Too many of these often lead to a slow and painful death.”

 Basically, after a considerable amount of time, I realized: “Linux is not that hard.
-It simply is a few binaries alongside an init system.”
+It simply is a directory structure with some binaries!”

 The thought, like it or not, is true, so, naturally, I decided to think of making my own distribution, or, alternatively, Install Gentoo.
-I was going to go with Gentoo, but the conjuction of the two features I chose as the stage three tarball were supposedly in testing (musl libc and LLVM): it worried me, alongside the matter of having to compile the kernel itself (a previous attempt had crashed my computer), so I stepped back.
+I was going to go with Gentoo, but the conjuction of the two features I chose as the stage three tarball were supposedly in testing (musl libc and LLVM): it worried me, alongside the matter of having to compile the kernel itself (a previous attempt had crashed my computer): I got doubtful and decided to step back.

 The Process / “Painful!”

 So, the first time, it actually went sort of great!
-It booted somewhat well (I had to manually tell where the EFI file was, since I was also trying out UEFI in my system for the very first time and also due to Limine not creating the entry automatically), but I eventually got it running.
-I could boot into it, but I could not log in or something similar.
-I do not recall.
+It booted somewhat well (I had to manually tell where the EFI file was since Limine didn't add the boot entry automatically), but I eventually got it running.
+I could boot into it, but I could not log in or something similar: I can't recall.

 Third and final attempt: same as the others.
 Everything goes well, but for some reason the init process just holds.
 It boots, but to some extent.
 I pick up the USB stick and disable the init scripts that it holds on, but then it just does not do anything: I give up once again.